The best new year poems selected by Dr Oliver Tearle

 Anonymous, ‘Sir Gawain and the Green Knight’.

 We’re kicking off this list of the best New Year poems with a long narrative poem from the fourteenth century, partly because it features the earliest known instance of the phrase ‘New Year’s Eve’ (as ‘nweȝerez euen’) and partly because the poem opens on New Year’s Eve at Camelot (during the feast at Arthur’s court) and ends on New Year’s Day a year and a day later.
-The perfect medieval New Year poem – click on the link above to access a number of editions and translations of the poem.
+The perfect medieval New Year poem – follow the link above to access a number of editions and translations of the poem.

 Robert Burns, ‘Auld Lang Syne’.